tanushreec24/why-hire-a-tanushree/README.md

 # why-hire-a-tanushree
- a fun and more persuasive approach to gaslight people into hiring you p.s please hire me im definitely not behind the bag
+ a fun and more persuasive approach to gaslight people into hiring you p.s i need to update my resume